Brent Cross Town

 Environmental, social and governance (ESG) highlights

 Brent Cross Town has committed to be a net zero carbon town by 2030 at the latest.
 This will be achieved by driving down embodied carbon in construction, significantly reducing carbon in operation and application of circular economy principles.
-There will also be a progressive plan to offset what can’t be achieved otherwise.

 In addition to the Flourishing Index, the development will include a series of other progressive health and wellbeing strategies including a sound and music strategy, an area wide walking and cycling strategy, parks and playing fields and sporting facilities and a biodiversity plan.